 National security policy for Iceland

-The policy entails giving particular consideration to Iceland's environmental and security interests in the Arctic region and stresses that Iceland's participation in the North Atlantic Treaty Organization (NATO) and its defence agreement with the United States will continue to be a pillar of the country's defence.
+The policy entails giving particular consideration to Iceland's environmental and security interests in the Arctic and stresses that Iceland's participation in NATO, and its defence agreement with the United States, will continue to be a pillar of the country's defence.
 Nordic cooperation on security and defence will also be developed and strengthened, and emphasis will be placed on effective cross-border collaboration based on international law and respect for human rights.
-It will be ensured that Iceland has the defence structures, equipment, capacity, and expertise needed to respond to challenges in the area of security and defence.
+It will be ensured that Iceland has the defence structures, equipment, capacity, and expertise needed to respond to challenges in the area of security, defence and human security.
 The Government's public defence and civil security policies are part of its national security policy.
-Consideration will be given to threats related to climate change, natural disasters, food safety and security, health safety issues, and epidemics.
+Emphasis will be placed on new global threats, brought about by climate change, natural disasters, food safety and security, health safety issues, and epidemics.

 National Security Council